slack-ruby/slack-ruby-bot/README.md

 ## Stable Release

-You're reading the documentation for the **next** release of slack-ruby-bot.
+You're reading the documentation for the **stable** release of slack-ruby-bot, 0.16.1.
-Please see the documentation for the [last stable release, v0.16.0](https://github.com/slack-ruby/slack-ruby-bot/tree/v0.16.0) unless you're integrating with HEAD.
 See [CHANGELOG](CHANGELOG.md) for a history of changes and [UPGRADING](UPGRADING.md) for how to upgrade to more recent versions.

 ## Usage